 A heavy volume price drop means only one thing for certain: There are more shares available for sale than there are willing buyers at the current price.
 It could mean that a lot of shareholders are dumping their stock.
 Or it could be that a major shareholder has decided to sell a large block of shares.
 The law of supply and demand takes over, forcing the stock's market price lower.

 As long as the company's fundamentals are sound, a heavy volume-fueled price drop can create an excellent opportunity to buy stocks at bargain-basement prices.
 If you employ a buy-and-hold investment philosophy, changes in your stock's market price either up or down are immaterial, because you're in it for the long haul.
 It's a different matter if there's a fundamental reason why investors are dumping the stock.
 For example, if the company has filed for bankruptcy or just got hit with a major lawsuit, it might be appropriate to cut your losses by selling at the going price.
-And if the price drop involves a stock you hold in a margin account, the decreased value of your stock could put you at risk for a margin call.
+And,if the price drop involves a stock you hold in a margin account, the decreased value of your stock could put you at risk for a margin call.
+In more extreme situations, you may find that a catastrophic incident such as bankruptcy has rendered your shares worthless.
+The examples included previously are all risks that shareholders accept when choosing to invest in a company.

 - Creatas/Creatas/Getty Images